n1o/study_notes/study_notes/notes/d-separation.md

    $$p(x,z|y) = \frac{p(x)p(z)p(y|x,z)}{p(y)} \Rightarrow x \cancel{\perp} z| y$$

-   However $p(x,z) = p(x)p(z)$, x and z are marginaly independent.
-The condition on a common child at the bottom of a v-strucutre makes its parents become dependent.
+   However $p(x,z) = p(x)p(z)$, x and z are marginally independent.
+The condition on a common child at the bottom of a v-structure makes its parents become dependent.
 This effect is called **explaining away, inter-causal reasoning, Berkson's paradox**.

-   An example would be 2 coins flips, they are iiid, but if we would condtion on their sum sudenly it provides us information about those flips.
+   An example would be 2 coins flips, they are iid, but if we would condition on their sum sudenly it provides us information about those flips.

 ## Bayes Ball algorithm